wp-plugins/wp-scheduled-posts/readme.txt

 == Changelog ==
+= 1.2.1 =
+* Bug fix: Admin bar menu was showing only one scheduled post

 = 1.2.0 =
 * New feature: Custom item template and style for scheduled posts list in adminbar.
 * Settings page link added in plugins list page.